 It’s understandable how it happens.
-You searched around for a good deal on auto insurance and decided to go with a smaller, lesser-known company.
+You searched around for cheap car insurance and decided to go with a small, lesser-known company.
 You’ve been paying the premium for years and just went to file a claim for the first time.
-Unfortunately after waiting days for a response, you find out that there is no coverage available to you.
+Unfortunately after waiting days for a response, you find out that there is no coverage.

 You’ve been the victim of auto insurance fraud, duped by a phony policy.
 Here’s what you need to know in order to spot fake car insurance.

 This is a given.
 You should always read over everything in your policy, even when it’s from a well-regarded company.
 Check your insurance card carefully.
 If your policy is legitimate, you’ll receive some type of declaration page within a few days that documents all of the coverage details.
 If you haven’t received this by mail or digitally, then you may want to double-check on your policy’s.

 Always research your car insurance company before purchasing a policy.
 Your state insurance department can tell you if the company is licensed to do business in the state.